Atom345/FBLA-Quiz-Project/README.md

 1. Website Design ✅
 2. Overall Website security.
 3. Add more questions. ✅
-4. Add more sign-in options.
-5. Implement Google Recaptcha to prevent bot spam.
+4. Implement Google Recaptcha to prevent bot spam.

 <h3>How to deploy for development:</h3>